Center for the Study of Culture, Race and Ethnicity

 The CSCRE is home to the Race, Power, and Resistance major and four interdisciplinary minors (African Diaspora Studies, Asian American Studies, Latino/a/x Studies, and Native American and Indigenous Studies).
 The Center also fosters dialogues on issues pertaining to race through extra-curricular programming, notably its year-long Discussion Series, which brings speakers, artists, organizers, and performers to Ithaca over the fall and spring semesters.

 Race, Power, and Resistance Major

-The goal of the Race, Power, and Resistance Major is to provide students with an option to study concepts, methodologies, and histories related to race, power, and resistance from an interdisciplinary and intersectional perspective.
+The goal of the B.A. in Race, Power, and Resistance is to provide students with an opportunity to study concepts, methodologies, and histories related to race, power, and resistance from an interdisciplinary and intersectional perspective.
 This major has an unapologetic focus on race and power inequalities in the U.S. and the diaspora.
 It is enhanced by a rich array of interdisciplinary course offerings that is unified by a coherent conceptual core.
 The Race, Power, and Resistance major has an integrated experiential learning component and a flexible design that allows students to explore different departments, disciplines, and schools.